piazzai/cvless/README.md

 twitter:      username
 ```

 Suppose you want to add the Twitter icon right before the GitHub icon in the footer.
-Open `_includes/footer.html` and look for the following code chunk:
+Open `_includes/footer.html` and look for the lines:

 ```html
 {% if site.github %}